koryab/ipsum/README.md

-# stm_task
+# ipsum
- IP addresses summarization app.
+ IP addresses summarization app, supposed to summarize list of IP addresses to common subnet.
+ IPv4 and IPv6 addresses supported.

 # Main solution
  The kernel of app is basic summarization algorithm